Email: info@mtrolls.com

 1. How closely is your business tied to your members?

-2. Will it be a luxurious atmosphere or a simple fitness model?
+2. Is it a luxury atmosphere or a simple fitness model?

-3. Will you provide a for-profit or non-profit service?
+3. Are you providing a for-profit or non-profit service?

-Like free weights for sale, such as dumbbell set, barbell bar, barbell plates, and kettlebell set could be included as well; or a babysitting service in gym might attract more young members.
+Like free weights for sale, such as dumbbell set, barbell bar, barbell plates, and kettlebell set could be included as well; Or a gym offering babysitting services might attract more younger members.

 4. Facilities and Fitness Equipment